-As shown in Figure SB-2, NTESS commits to raising its overall small business goals by 2% per year for the first five years of the contract to 60% by FY 2022; small business socio-economic categories may be renegotiated annually per DEAR 970.1907-4.
+As shown in Figure SB-2a, NTESS commits to raising its overall small business goals by 2% per year for the first five years of the contract to 60% by FY 2022; small business socioeconomic categories may be renegotiated annually per DEAR 970.1907-4.
+Figure SB-2b, shows the negotiated goals.